coaxsoft/express-backbone/README.md

 ## How to build && test

  - get the `sh` script (currently in development) - ask Myrko.
- - make the working `.env` file connected to the test database.
+ - make the working `.env.example` file connected to the test database.
 It's needed for testing
- - make sure `.env` && `script.sh` are in the same directory.
+ - make sure `.env.example` && `script.sh` are in the same directory.
  - run `bash script.sh`

 ## REST + PostgreSQL setup && development